mdang/ga-lessons/js-ajax/readme.md

 - Implement an AJAX request to fetch data from an API.
 - Demonstrate the ability to read API documentation.

-## Why we want to use API's

-- Show examples of sites (Amazon autocomplete, Trello, GitHub registering)

 ## How Web Requests Work
 - Diagram of web requests
 - Client/Server model